The Hess Connection

 Hess was one of the hundreds of war veterans recruited in Munich by Baron von Sebottendorf [1] to join the Freikorps.
 Hess joined the Freikorps and became an expert street fighter helping them in getting the leftist revolutionaries out of Munich.

-in one of its meetings where he saw Adolf Hitler for the first time and was instantly captivated by Hitler's charismatic powers.
-When the would-be Führer ended his inflammatory speech Hess was already one of Hitler's followers.
+Later Hess joined the German Workers Party.
+It was in one of its meetings where he saw Adolf Hitler for the first time and was instantly captivated by Hitler’s charismatic powers.
+When the would-be Führer ended his inflammatory speech Hess was already one of Hitler’s followers.

 A few months later Hess became Hitler's personal secretary.
 With Hitler he participated in the frustrated Munich Beer Hall putsch of 1923.
 He escaped to Austria, but when Hitler was sent to prison he gave himself up to the authorities in order to join the Führer at Landsberg.
 Some people believe that Hess was instrumental in Hitler's decision of adopting the swastika as the Nazi symbol.